- Home

 Linkage to Officer Remuneration

-As a non-financial indicator of performance-linked stock-based officer remuneration, we set the “share of women in management positions at 31%” (at the end of fiscal 2026), which is also linked to a materiality KPI for 2026, to clarify the management’s responsibility for achieving the target.
+As a non-financial indicator of performance-linked stock-based officer remuneration, we set the “share of women in management positions,” which is also linked to a materiality KPI to clarify the management’s responsibility for achieving the target.

 Appointment of Female Directors

-The State of Appointment of Women to Management Positions in the Group
+Status of Women in Management Positions in the JFR Group (Consolidated)

 No. of women | Total number of managers | Percentage of women | |